Danie-A/CMSC124_Project_LolCode_Interpreter/notes/README_TOFIX.md

 ### DONE:

 DONE-FIX
+[/] not required function declaration no else in WAZZUP....
 [/] SUM OF IT AN 4 (IT = "LOL") only terminal error [/] literal only in single line (e.g. 5)-- Online LolCode Not an Error [/] SMOOSH expr (?)